CAREamics/careamics.github.io/docs/guides/dev_resources/contribute.md

 ```

 The PR need to pass the tests and the pre-commit checks!
 Make sure to also fill in the
-PR tempalte and make a PR to the documentation website.
+PR template and make a PR to the documentation website.

 ## Contribute to the documentation